privacyidea/privacyidea/README.rst

 .. image:: https://img.shields.io/twitter/follow/privacyidea.svg?style=social&label=Follow
     :alt: privacyIDEA on twitter

-privacyIDEA is an open solution for strong two-factor authentication like OTP tokens, SMS, smartphones or SSH keys.
+privacyIDEA is an open solution for strong two-factor autentication like OTP tokens, SMS, smartphones or SSH keys.
 Using privacyIDEA you can enhance your existing applications like local login (PAM, Windows Credential Provider),